MichalSagi/CRM/README.md

 * moment & dateFormat

 ### To Do
-1. Adding manager page to edit sealers.
+1. Adding manager page to edit salers.
 2. Sign-in/ register for sealers.
 3. Designing.